avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 $$G = B + 1000R + 1000W + 4C$$

-TODO: Each dimension will not be equally weighted as shown above.
-The correct weights for each dimension must be specified prior to this ACP being considered "Implementable"

 A future ACP could remove the merging of these dimensions to granularly meter usage of each resource in a multidimensional scheme.

 ### Mechanism